-- All Massachusetts CRNAs are eligible to register for prescriptive authority. - CRNAs who have had 2 years of supervised prescriptive authority in Massachusetts are now independent prescribers. - CRNAs who have had prescriptive authority outside of Massachusetts are independent prescribers. - CRNAs who have NOT had 2 years of supervised prescriptive authority need a Qualified Healthcare Provider (QHP) supervisor for 2 years.
-The QHP can be another CRNA. - Facilities CANNOT prevent and are not involved in CRNAs from obtaining prescriptive authority but can restrict them from utilizing it to write orders/issue prescriptions - CRNAs who DO NOT register for prescriptive authority must develop mutually agreed-upon "protocols" with a "physician responsible for the care of the patient" to administer anesthesia https://malegislature.gov/Laws/GeneralLaws/PartI/TitleXVI/Chapter112/Section80H
+- All Massachusetts CRNAs are eligible to register for prescriptive authority. - It is an individual responsibility Facilities are not involved in CRNAs registering for prescriptive authority and CANNOT prevent and are not involved in CRNAs registering for prescriptive authority - CRNAs who have had 2 years of supervised prescriptive authority in Massachusetts are now independent prescribers. - CRNAs who have had prescriptive authority outside of Massachusetts are independent prescribers. - CRNAs who have NOT had 2 years of supervised prescriptive authority need a Qualified Healthcare Provider (QHP) supervisor for 2 years.
+The QHP can be another CRNA.
+The QHP DOES NOT have to be on site. - CRNAs who DO NOT register for prescriptive authority must develop mutually agreed-upon "protocols" with a "physician responsible for the care of the patient" to administer anesthesia and CANNOT write orders in the patient chart